rezasardari/go-challenge/README.md

   - Endpoint for storing new pairs of user and segment: this endpoint is used to store the new pairs of user and segment in the cache and postgres.
 - Load Balancer
 - Postgres
+- Kubernetes: to handle deployment and periodic tasks!

 ![](media/arch.jpg)